Legislature(2021 - 2022)GRUENBERG 120

 to testify at a bail hearing or a sentencing hearing and does

 not apply to civil litigation.
-He further explained that, in
+He further explained that in the

-the case that an offender escapes custody, the Department of
+case where an offender escapes custody, the Department of

-Corrections has a statutory obligation to notify the victims of
+Corrections (DOC) has a statutory obligation to notify the

-the crime and the definition contained in the statute would
+victims of the crime, and the definition contained in the

 4:51:57 PM

-REPRESENTATIVE SNYDER asked that, in the case that the proposed
+REPRESENTATIVE SNYDER asked whether the proposed amendment would

-minor from being allowed to testify on an incapacitated victim's
+prohibit a minor from being allowed to testify on an

 MR. DUNMIRE answered that is a policy decision and not